S-Lowes/Code-Institute-MS3/README.md

 ![Creation](documentation/user_journey/uj_create.png)

-1. If the user wishes to either search for their own recipe or for one created by another user, they can do so from the search page.
+1. If the user wishes to search for their own recipe or for one created by another user, they can do so from the search page.
 This is reached by clicking 'Search Recipes' in the navbar.

 ![Search](documentation/user_journey/uj_search.png)